 After completion of the surgery, muscle paralysis was reversed using neostigmine 2.5 mg and glycopyrrolate 400 mcg.
 Patients were extubated and transferred to the post-anesthesia recovery area.
 Pain assessment was performed using the NRS pain score and morphine PCA was commenced.
-If the subject expressed a pain score of \geq 4, an initial bolus of morphine 1 mg IV was administered, followed by 1 mg bolus with a lockout period of 5 min without any background infusion.
+If the subject expressed a pain score of ≥ 4 , an initial bolus of morphine 1 mg IV was administered, followed by 1 mg bolus with a lockout period of 5 min without any background infusion.
 All subjects were prescribed regular paracetamol 1g infusion 6 hourly and oral celecoxib 200 mg 12 hourly before transfer to the ward.

 After extubation, patients were assessed at 0-min, 1 h, 12 h, and 24 h postoperatively by acute pain service nurses.
 The NRS pain scores at rest and on movement, as well as total morphine consumption over 24 h postoperatively were recorded.
 Any psychomimetic adverse effects related to ketamine, e.g., hallucinations, delirium, or unpleasant dreams) were documented.
+Other side effects, e.g. shivering, sedation and hypotension requiring vasopressors were noted.